sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

     ![Users](users.png)

-2. Review the existing roles and the privileges assigned to each user.
+2. Review the existing roles, the privileges, and details about user groups.

     ```SQL
+    --View the list of roles
     SELECT * FROM ROLES WHERE ROLE_NAME LIKE 'HOTEL%' ORDER BY ROLE_NAME;
+    --View the roles assigned to a user
+    SELECT * FROM GRANTED_ROLES WHERE GRANTEE LIKE 'USER1';
+    -- View the users assigned to a role
+    SELECT * FROM GRANTED_ROLES WHERE ROLE_NAME LIKE 'HOTEL_ADMIN';
+    --View the list of privileges assigned directly to a user
-    SELECT * FROM GRANTED_PRIVILEGES WHERE GRANTEE = 'HOTEL_READER';
+    SELECT PRIVILEGE, IS_GRANTABLE, SCHEMA_NAME FROM GRANTED_PRIVILEGES WHERE GRANTEE = 'USER1' ORDER BY PRIVILEGE;
+    --View the list of privileges assigned to a role
-    SELECT * FROM GRANTED_PRIVILEGES WHERE GRANTEE = 'HOTEL_ADMIN';
+    SELECT PRIVILEGE, IS_GRANTABLE, OBJECT_TYPE, SCHEMA_NAME FROM GRANTED_PRIVILEGES WHERE GRANTEE = 'HOTEL_ADMIN' ORDER BY OBJECT_TYPE, PRIVILEGE;
+    --View the list of user groups
+    SELECT * FROM USERGROUPS;
+    --View the details of a user group
+    SELECT * FROM USERGROUP_PARAMETERS WHERE USERGROUP_NAME = 'HOTEL_USER_GROUP';
+    --View the users in a user group
+    SELECT * FROM USERS WHERE USERGROUP_NAME = 'HOTEL_USER_GROUP';
     ```

     ![Roles](roles.png)